Skip to main content

 The world's oldest known board game is over 5,000 years old.
 Which of these games do you think it is?

-Card games for two are not only popular with ordinary people - many celebrities in Sweden and internationally also have a penchant for card games, especially those that are perfect for a more intimate and relaxed gaming session.
+Card games are not only popular among ordinary people - many celebrities in Sweden and internationally also have a penchant for card games, especially those that are perfect for a more intimate and relaxed gaming session.

-Card games for two are popular with celebrities because they are easy to organise, require few players and create a cosy and social atmosphere in which to relax and have fun.
+• Card games are popular with celebrities because they are easy to organise, require few players and create a cosy and social atmosphere where people can relax and have fun.

 Card games for two have a long and fascinating history, dating back to the earliest forms of playing cards.
 Playing cards probably originated in China around 200 BC with the advent of paper making.
 These early cards were often tiles or domino-like and were used in various games.
 Cards later spread to the Islamic world and on to Europe in the late 14th century, where the first European cards were produced.